Haldon Aerodrome: Development

+On 20 August 1934 Haldon participated in the inauguration of mail services across the UK by Railway Air Services (RAS).
+It was the first stop on the already-established scheduled route from Plymouth, with further stops at Cardiff and Birmingham en route to Liverpool, flown by a De Havilland Dragon.
+574 letters were delivered on the outward flight, and more on the return the same day.
+However this was a one-off as "Teignmounth", as Haldon was known by RAS, was removed from the schedule the next day.

 On 1 January 1937 Whitney Straight's Straight Corporation formed Haldon Airport Ltd which took over the management of the airport from Parkhouse, and the following year it bought the freehold of the land.
 Parkhouse was at that time involved with establishing airports at Plymouth and Exeter, both of which projects the Straight Corporation took over, and Parkhouse went on to be the director of Exeter Airport Ltd, and also a member of the board of Airways Union, the Straight Corporation's holding company.
 The flying club at Haldon became a branch of the Plymouth and District Aero Club, also run by the Straight Corporation.

 In the summer of 1937 the Devon Gliding Club started, and Whitney Straight was an active member.

 At the end of 1938 the government's Civil Air Guard subsidised pilot training scheme was started, and 19 applications were received for training at the flying club.